 Pudding first appeared in Britain at the beginning of the 14th century and is still a mainstay of the British menu.
 The name ‘pudding’ is derived from the English “poding”, meaning the stomach of an animal filled with meat, and the Latin word “botellus”, meaning sausage.
 In the 16th century, housewives made baked puddings in small kitchen ovens that did not heat up to a high temperature.
 Both salty and sweet versions of the dish were available in the 17th century, but by the second half of the 18th century, the salty version was rare.

-- Bakewell pudding originated from the ancient Roman flan, it contains almonds.
-The name of the dish comes from the name of the city in Derbyshire where it was first prepared.
+- Bakewell pudding originated from the ancient Roman flan and contains almonds.
+The name of this dish comes from the city of Derbyshire where it was first prepared.

-- Until the 19th century, rice pudding was recommended as a medicine that could cure digestive problems.
+- Rice pudding was recommended as a medicine to cure digestive illnesses in the 17th century.

-- In the 17th century, Monmouth pudding was considered a staple food for the poor, made from stale, black bread that was boiled in milk.
+- Monmouth pudding was considered a staple food for the poor, made from stale black bread boiled in milk.

-- Manchester pudding is a favorite dish of Queen Victoria, in the 19th century it was renamed in her honor and called the Queen of Puddings.
+- Manchester pudding was a favorite dish of Queen Victoria and was renamed in her honor in the 19th century to Queen of Puddings.

-If you love pudding, be sure to cook it and treat your friends.
-If you have never tried this dish, it’s time to diversify your menu and treat yourself.
-You can prepare a treat yourself, fortunately, there are many recipes on the Internet, or you can go to a restaurant to order a dish from the chef.
-If you cook yourself, be sure to share the results on social networks using the hashtag #BritishPuddingDay.
+If you’re a lover of pudding, be sure to cook it and treat your friends.
+If you’ve never tried this dish, now’s the time to diversify your menu and treat yourself.
+You can prepare a pudding yourself, as there are many recipes on the Internet, or you can go to a restaurant and have a chef prepare the dish for you.
+If you cook it yourself, be sure to share your results on social media using the hashtag #BritishPuddingDay.